 And here is just one of his many resulting graphs shown in the document showing the Hydrogen line.

 A similar radio astronomy project has previously been done with the Funcube.
 More information about that project can be found in this pdf file.
 In that project they used the Funcube, a 3 meter satellite dish and the Radio Eyes software.

 However, in this Reddit post patchvonbraun explains that the Funcube’s much smaller bandwidth is problematic, and so the rtl-sdr may actually be better suited for radio astronomy.

 This image is from the Funcube project document.

 Another related project is the Itty Bitty Telescope (IBT), which does not use SDR, but may be of interest.

-You may also be interested in Marcus Leech’s other tutorial where he uses the rtl-sdr to detect forward meteor scatter. (doc here) (pdf here)
+We have several post about meteor scatter available on the blog here.
+Read through them to get a better understanding of the ways in which it can be monitored.
+You may also be interested in Marcus Leech’s tutorial where he uses the RTL-SDR to detect forward meteor scatter. (doc here) (pdf here)

 A pulsar is a rotating neutron star that emits a beam of electromagnetic radiation.
 If this beam points towards the earth, it can then be observed with a large dish antenna and a radio, like the RTL-SDR.